nitishajain/nitishajain.github.io/index.md

+**2024**

+* (30/11) Attended the 10th [Meet-up](https://github.com/turing-knowledge-graphs/meet-ups/blob/main/agenda-10th-meetup.md) of The Turing Interest Group on Knowledge Graphs in at the Edinburgh Future Institute, University of Edinburgh and gave a [presentation] (/ssets/slides/KG_meetup_Edinburgh_InterpretE_NItisha.pdf) titled 'Towards Interpretable Embeddings: Aligning Representations with Semantic Aspects'.
+{: .text-justify}

+* (17/09) Excited to have been invited to present our work on the Croissant metadata standard and the Responsonsible AI vocabulary at the Sony AI Journal Club with a talk titled 'Croissant-RAI: Standardized Machine-readable Dataset Documentation Format for Responsible AI' (slides [here](/assets/slides/SonyAITalk_ResponsibleAI_with_Croissant.pdf)).
+{: .text-justify}

 * (26/05) The first edition of our workshop [GeNeSy](https://sites.google.com/view/genesy2024/)(Generative Neuro-Symbolic AI) was a great success at the ESWC 2024 conference.
 Many thanks to my co-organizers Jacopo, Jongmo and Filip for the fantastic collaboration as well as to all the authors, speakers, and attendees in Greece for making it unforgettable.
 {: .text-justify}

 * (18/06) Attending the Knowledge Graphs and Ontologies for Intelligence, Defence and Security Symposium at at Cheltenham Racecourse, UK and presenting [poster](/assets/papers/Dstl_Nitisha_Jain_Poster.pdf) titled *Towards a Standardised Data Documentation Format for Cultural Heritage Collections*.
 {: .text-justify}

-* (15/06) Our short paper *Bringing Back Semantics to Knowledge Graph Embeddings : An Interpretability Approach* has been accepted for the Neural-Symbolic Learning and Reasoning ([NeSy](https://sites.google.com/view/nesy2024)) conference!
+* (15/06) Our short [paper](/assets/papers/Poster_NeSy.pdf) *Bringing Back Semantics to Knowledge Graph Embeddings : An Interpretability Approach* has been accepted for the Neural-Symbolic Learning and Reasoning ([NeSy](https://sites.google.com/view/nesy2024)) conference!
 The work was led by our intern Antoine Dominques.
 {: .text-justify}

 * (14/06) Blog post summarizing our work on the Measurement of Semantic Drift in Discourse on Disabilities in the context of the MuseIT project [available now](https://www.muse-it.eu/post/preserving-the-past-embracing-the-future-how-museit-is-revolutionizing-cultural-heritage-with-tech).